Jewelry Blog

 How do you Spell “Diamond”?

 Diamond is a tricky word.
-It spelled “diamond”, which, when broken into letters, is D I A M O N D. Phonetically, it is pronounced dai·muhnd.
+It spelled “diamond,” which, when broken into letters, is D I A M O N D. Phonetically, diamond is pronounced dai·muhnd.
 This is the spelling from both America and the UK.

 Talk to a Jewelry Expert

 Are you looking for jewelry?
-You can send a message to a jewelry expert and get back an answer within one business hour.
+You can message a jewelry expert and get an answer within one business hour.